adirathodd/AAPL-Sentiment-Analysis/README.md

 This project is structured into two primary components:

 1. **Sentiment Analysis**: Uses a pre-trained NLP model from Hugging Face's `transformers` library to analyze the sentiment of news headlines.
 The sentiment score is then incorporated as a feature in the stock price prediction model.
+The news headlines are from https://www.kaggle.com/datasets/BidecInnovations/stock-price-and-news-realted-to-it?select=AppleNewsStock.csv.

 2. **Stock Price Prediction**: Integrates sentiment scores along with technical indicators like RSI (Relative Strength Index), SMA (Simple Moving Average), and EMA (Exponential Moving Average) to predict stock prices using an LSTM-based deep learning model.